World’s Smallest Cricket Stadiums by Boundary and by Capacity

 Maharani Usharaje Trust Cricket Ground – Holkar Stadium

-Top 5 Smallest Cricket Stadium by Capacity
+Top 5 Smallest Cricket Stadiums by Capacity

 Which is the Smallest International Cricket Stadium by Capacity?